rxdi/xmigrate/README.md

 #### Down migrations

-Will execute migrations one by one starting from the last created by tamstamp
+Will execute migrations one by one starting from the last created by timestamp

 ```bash
 xmigrate down